zdirtywork/ByDesign_Unity-Bug-Report-Animation-IN-42067/README.md

 # Unity-Bug-Report-Animation-IN-42067

+**Unity has stated that this was intentional by design.**

+> RESOLUTION NOTE:
+> Since animation writes back at every frame, it's expected that you won't be able to change the value.

 ## About this issue

 The property of a component becomes read-only after it is bound to a `PropertyStreamHandle`.